danielabar/meblog/src/markdown/learning-from-screencasts.md

 ---
-title: "How to Maximize Learning from Screencasts"
+title: "Maximize Learning from Screencasts"
 featuredImage: "../images/active-learning-deepmind-ZJKE4XVlKIA-unsplash.jpg"
 description: "Learn techniques to get the most out of your time spent online learning with screencasts."
 date: "2022-11-01"